 Clearly, this law will enforce website owners to ask for permission from the internet user before setting a cookie to be stored on that user’s computer.
 Again, the main goal here can be legitimate: website owners are trying to collect as much information as possible from the internet visitor so as to customize the browsing experience, this law just wants to systematize the fact that those websites should ask for permission first before setting those cookies.

 So I searched the internet for a site who’d be daring enough to simulate what would happen if a website would have to ask for permission before setting a cookie on a user’s browser.
 And I found a gem and funny page.
 So, I tried to answer all the questions, and I can tell you I was a bit tired at the end after answering 5 or 6 cookies-related questions.
 Wanna have a good laugh?
 Go and check this webpage that simulates how the user experience would be with the EU cookie law.

 Made you wanna run away from that website?
 I had the same feelings too.
-Now imagine a big e-commerce site (or even a small eCommerce website) who’d ask that number of authorization when someone wants to visit the site (think of Amazon, eBay or that niche e-commerce site): would you still buy from such website?
+Now imagine a big e-commerce site (or even a small eCommerce website) who’d ask that number of authorizations when someone wants to visit the site (think of Amazon, eBay or that niche e-commerce site): would you still buy from such website?